tianwei-wu-hub/RNWebSDK/README.md

 ## System requirements

-- react-native >= 0.71.0 and use React Native CLI not Expo Go.
+- react-native >= 0.71.0 and React Native CLI.
 - react-native-webview >= 11.26.0

 ## Part 1: How to run this example

 ### 1. Setting up the development environment

-Follow the React Native docs to [setting up the development environment](https://reactnative.dev/docs/environment-setup).
+Follow the React Native guide to [set up the development environment](https://reactnative.dev/docs/environment-setup).

 ### 2. Installation dependencies

-Assume you clone project into the `RNWebSDKExample` directory.
+Assume you've cloned project into the `RNWebSDKExample` directory.

 #### a.
 Nodejs dependencies